RobCranfill/RainierView/README.md

 RainierView
 ===========

-New version of Windows 'widget' to display webcam views of Mount Rainier.
+New version of my Windows 'gadget' to display webcam views of Mount Rainier.

+So far this just shows the view from Paradise, but once the Camp Muir camera is up and running regularly, I will add it.

 This should work fine for Windows 7 and Windows Vista.
 I believe there is a way to run it on Windows 8.1, also, but haven't yet investigated that.